TranNhatTan14/Obsidian/Meditation.md

 Meditation is a formal practice designed to cultivate [[mindfulness]], among other mental states like concentration or compassion.
 Meditation is more structured, typically involing specific techniques such as focusing on your breath or repeating a mantra to achieve a state of calm or clarity (like what we do with [[Balance]] app)

+Meditation is rewardin but it can also feel challenging at first
 # [[Purpose]]

 - Meditation can change the structure of your brain.